mandiant/capa/capa/ghidra/README.md

 ![image](https://github.com/mandiant/capa/assets/66766340/eeae33f4-99d4-42dc-a5e8-4c1b8c661492)

-Labeled functions may be clicked on from the Symbol Tree Window in order to hop straight to these sections of code in the Disassembly Listing and Decompilation views.
-Plate comments will be found above the function symbol, containing each matched rule for that function.
-Throughout the listing and decompilation views, you will also find pre-comments that highlight extracted features and the rules they correspond to.
+Labeled functions may be clicked in the Symbol Tree Window to navigate the Disassembly Listing and Decompilation windows to the function locations.
+A comment listing each matched capa rule is inserted at the beginning of the function and a comment for each matched capa feature is added at the matched address within the function.
+These comments can be viewed using both the Disassembly Listing and Decompilation windows.

 Commented Matches and Subscoped Features: